PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 Phase-store validation remains `2 passed`, production remains unchanged, the raw/managed inventory remains 31/29, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.

+The latest implementation adds a terminal SiNet/singleton-Reshape convergence owner.
+It reuses the exact pass context embedded in the existing SiNet terminal context, runs the terminal child before the public indexed-convergence owner, and returns both complete raw results by identity.
+The lowerer records returned element `[1]` at the unchanged indexed-convergence phase position, before any very-late SiNet mutation.

+Only the old observation-only terminal assignment is removed.
+The preceding Dequant/HardSigmoid record, following very-late SiNet owner, child owner, compatibility wrapper, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+The initially recorded `336 passed / 16 failed` affected result contained only stale structural expectations across 9 files; after owner-aware updates, focused `5`, affected `352`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The AST audit reports 30 raw and 28 managed unconsumed lowerer results, zero old selected-target stores, one new indexed owner expression, and exactly 128 phase calls, unique IDs, and owners.